 You have the opportunity to enter exit data for your previously deactivated TINYpulse users to get immediate attrition insights.
 Why wait to find out where your attrition pain points are when all of that information can be visualized in TINYpulse today?

-4. Click Update to save.
+Fill out the exit form and click Update to save.
 Repeat for any other users in which you wish to enter data.

 View retention insights

 Once you have started entering exit data for employees who have left the company, or you have backfilled data on your previously deactivated TINYpulse users, insights will populate in real-time on the Retention dashboard.
 Keep in mind that the Retention dashboard contains sensitive personnel information and access should be restricted to key people in the company such as the CEO and HR managers.
 Permissions can be granted in User Management, but again, it should only be available to a very limited number of people.

 Overview of Retention Dashboard

 To get to the Retention Dashboard, click on the Retention page in the Dashboards tab.